Cyfrin/Updraft/courses/solidity/3-fund-me/15-safemath/+page.md

 1. 📕 Why was the `SafeMath` library widely used before version 0.8?
 2. 📕 Explain the meaning of integer overflow and integer underflow.
 Make an example using `uint16`.
-3. 📕 What happened after solidity version 0.8?
+3. 📕 What happened after Solidity version 0.8?
 4. 📕 What is the unchecked construct?
 5. 🧑‍💻 Modify the `SafeMathTester` contract by using the SafeMath library to prevent integer overflow.